 It’s been a while since I posted a savoury recipe and I feel like it’s way overdue.
 This super easy, quick and delicious roasted potato, asparagus and dill salad will do the trick!

-I personally create meals from memory or just by putting things together rather then follow a recipe.
-Sometimes when I want to try a particular dish that I’m not familiar with I will follow a recipe, but most times I tweak things to make it my own (unless I know it will fall apart if I don’t stick to the exact instructions).
+I personally create meals from memory or just by putting things together rather than follow a recipe.
+Sometimes when I want to try a particular dish that I’m not familiar with, I will follow a recipe, but most times I tweak things to make it my own (unless I know it will fall apart if I don’t stick to the exact instructions).

 I generally add peas to this recipe if I have them in the freezer (½ cup in the pan at the end when adding mushrooms) but I didn’t have them on the day I shot this one.
 You can also experiment with adding some roasted pumpkin (bake them with the potatoes) or even tossing beans through it for some extra protein.
 Have fun with it and let me know what you think!